hsluv/hsluv/README.md

 # Building

+Run `npm install` to fetch requirements.
 The command to build the site is `make dist`.
-See `Dockerfile` for requirements, or run `docker build .` to build.

 # License